sjgknight/creds-hugo-research-group/content/post/21-07-22-STEM-choices/body.md

 <div data-react-class="Tweet" data-react-props="{&quot;tweetId&quot;:&quot;1417399025930698752&quot;}"></div>

 <p><span><a href="https://theconversation.com/profiles/tracey-ann-palmer-175655">Tracey-Ann Palmer</a>, Lecturer, Initial Teacher Education, <em><a href="https://theconversation.com/institutions/university-of-technology-sydney-936">University of Technology Sydney</a></em></span></p>

+<p><em>This article is part of a <a href="https://theconversation.com/au/topics/senior-subjects-series-107516">series</a> providing school students with evidence-based advice for choosing subjects in their senior years.</em> </p>

 <p>This article is republished from <a href="https://theconversation.com">The Conversation</a> under a Creative Commons license.
 Read the <a href="https://theconversation.com/thinking-of-choosing-a-science-subject-in-years-11-and-12-heres-what-you-need-to-know-164778">original article</a>.</p>